Keerthana-G-Pillai/Hologrid/README.md

-# HoloGrid 3D Studio — Tony Stark / Iron Man Holographic Builder
+# HoloGrid 3D Studio

-An uncluttered, interactive 3D holographic voxel workshop inspired by Tony Stark's CAD interface, rendered entirely in Python using OpenCV and NumPy with MediaPipe hand tracking.
+An uncluttered, interactive 3D holographic voxel workshop rendered entirely in Python using OpenCV and NumPy with MediaPipe hand tracking.

 ---